flaccid-wasteland/chef-solo-wrapper/README.md

 	cs --server 1234 --sandbox

-and then also saving the attributes:
+and then also saving the attributes locally:

 	cs --server 1234 --sandbox --write